 - Take care with pets in the home and fire.
 They don't always have as much sense as humans when it comes to fire.

-- Empty ashtrays before your go to bed or leave the house.
+- Empty ashtrays before you go to bed or leave the house.
 Don't put hot or warm ashes straight into a bin bag as this is a fire risk as well.

 - Keep an approved fire blanket and/or fire extinguisher in the kitchen.
 Chip pan fires are a common source of fire in the home.

-Close all doors in the house when you go to bed.
-If a fire was to break out in the kitchen and you didn't have the door closed fully, the fire would spread much faster through your home than if it was.
+- Close all doors in the house when you go to bed.
+If a fire were to break out in the kitchen and you didn't have the door closed fully, the fire would spread much faster through your home than if it was.

 Every household should have an evacuation plan.
 Whereas this may sound like a depressing thought, it is essential that everyone in your house is aware of the plan and it is practiced regularly.

 It is important to keep all fire escape routes clear both day and night.
-Also ensure that keys to windows and doors are kept near to hand or as close to the relevent exit as possible and that all members of your household are aware of their location.
-As home security is important too be careful not to place keys anywhere a burgular could cunningly retrive them.
+Also, ensure that keys to windows and doors are kept near to hand or as close to the relevant exit as possible, and that all members of your household are aware of their location. home security is important too, be careful not to place keys anywhere a burglar could cunningly retrieve them.

 We recommend that you carry out a routine safety check once every 6 months to ensure that your escape route, and potential hazards are eliminated.
 Never assume that something will be fine when it comes to dealing with fire.
 The slightest oversight can lead to devastating consequences and it is best to get into the habit of checking everything and turning things off.